-You will be taken to a private room on the floor or in the preoperative area, where the nursing staff will care for you.
+Your pain will be admitted to a private room on the floor, where the nursing staff will care for you.
 Your pain will be monitored and controlled.
 IT IS IMPOSSIBLE TO COMPLETELY ELIMINATE PAIN AFTER SURGERY.
 Dr. Foran's goal is to keep you reasonably comfortable at all times while you are at rest.
 (This may require periodic adjustments of your pain medication.)
 On the day of surgery, you will walk with a cane, which is Dr. Foran's preferred assistive device.
 You may even walk without an assistive device.
 In some instances, a walker or crutches may be substituted.
 Unless otherwise instructed, you WILL be allowed to AND are ENCOURAGED to put FULL WEIGHT on the operated leg.
 Although you may experience some discomfort in your operated leg, it will support you.
-Early walking is good for your new hip replacement.
+Early walking is good for your new knee replacement.
 Walking is the most important thing YOU can do to prevent blood clots.
-Most patients will go home the day of surgery.